i-love-flamingo/flamingo-commerce/cart/Readme.md

 You can use the factory on the decorated cart to get a valid PaymentSelection based on the two facts

+It is also important to note that changes to the shopping cart may affect an existing PaymentSelection.
+We therefore recommend that you validate PaymentSelection after each shopping cart transaction.

 ## Domain - Secondary Ports